YuanxiangFranck/x3dom-plugins-API/README.md

 In order to create custom nodes that affect the geometry, a idea is to manipulate the shaders.

 X3Dom allow the uses of shaders with the ComposedShader node.
 The problem of ComposedShader is it overwrite the shaders written by x3dom.
-For example, nodes like ClipPlan are disabled with a ComposedShader node in the DOM, image texture should be written in the ComposedShader.
+For example, nodes like ClipPlane are disabled with a ComposedShader node in the DOM, image texture should be written in the ComposedShader.

-In order to add shaders to the generated shaders without overwritting it I created a new node: CustomAttributeNode.
+In order to add shaders to the generated shaders without overwriting it I created a new node: CustomAttributeNode.
 This node is a generic node to add uniforms, varying and shader parts into x3dom.
 The data of the geometry are set using the x3dom node : FloatVertexAttribute.